teaching-ml/2021/proposal/04_draft_timetable.md

 ## Tentative Timetable

 We aim for a workshop to last one full day.
-The table below lists a tentative agenda as well as the speakers that already signalled their participation either in person or through a remote connection.
+The table below lists a tentative agenda.

 | time     | Title                                       | Speaker    |
 | --:      | :--                                         | :--        |